jdcloudcom/en/documentation/Marketplace/Marketplace/Service-Related/PLUS-Enterprise-Email-Document.md

 Rule description: when users of this site send emails, if the email scoring exceeds the threshold, whether to deliver the email

-If the rule is triggered: data command returns "550 Requested action not taken: mail %s is rejected\r\n”, the emails will not be delivered.
+If the rule is triggered: data command returns "550 Requested action not taken: mail %s is rejected\r\n", the emails will not be delivered.

 1. Error number control